-A: You use some very accurate words to describe what it’s like to be verbally abused.
+Willie, you use some very accurate words to describe what it’s like to be verbally abused.
 I’m sure others can relate to how you feel: “I am tired.”
 “It has gotten vicious.”
 “I am weary.”
 “No words ever help.”
-Women just as much as men can get abused verbally too.
+You also show that men just as much as women can get abused verbally too.

-You also give several really good examples of what being abused verbally can look like:
+You give several really good examples of what being abused verbally can look like:

 - A common form of verbal abuse is the put down - as she tells you "how sorry you are."

 - Another way we can be verbally abused is by name-calling - "you are a screw up."
 And we all know that the names can get even more hurtful than that.